taborzbislaw/FatSegmentation/README.md

 In the second step, we apply an algorithm (described in I. Kucybała, Z. Tabor, S. Ciuk, R. Chrzan, A. Urbanik, W. Wojciechowski: A fast graph-based algorithm for automated segmentation of subcutaneous and visceral adipose tissue in 3D abdominal computed tomography images.
 Biocybernetics and Biomedical Engineering 2020, 40: 729-739) for subcutaneous fat detection to the mask_1004244319.dcm.raw image.

-The code for the algorithm can be dound in (compilation for linux to an executable "sciezki" in the buildSciezki.sh script).
+The code for the algorithm can be found in Step2_findFatComponents.cpp.
+Compilation for linux to an executable "sciezki": g++ -o Step2_findFatComponents Step2_findFatComponents.cpp -lm -lpthread -lX11 -O3

 Launch:
-./sciezki mask_1004244319.dcm.raw 100.
+./Step2_findFatComponents mask_1004244319.dcm.raw 100.
 1. 0.5

-As a result, I get a skinFat_maska_1004244319.dcm.raw.bmp bitmap with subcutaneous fat, visceral fat, background and the rest.
-The last three arguments of calling the ./sciezki program were unchanged for me, independent of the image in the dataset.
+As a result, one gets a skinFat_maska_1004244319.dcm.raw.bmp bitmap with subcutaneous fat, visceral fat, background and the remaining regions.
+The last three arguments of calling the ./Step2_findFatComponents were independent of the image in the dataset described in the article.

 The raw files can be opened in ImageJ - see Settings.png for options which should be set when opening.
-To open mask_1004244319.dcm.raw you must switch on the option "Little-endian bit order"
+To open mask_1004244319.dcm.raw one must switch on the option "Little-endian bit order"

-g++ -o sciezki sciezki_13.11.2018.cpp -lm -lpthread -lX11 -O3